-Bring a seminar or workshop to your community group or company to support parents of all kinds.
+Bring a seminar or workshop to your school, community group or company to support parents of all kinds.

 Motivate Children From The Inside Out

 Wouldn’t it be nice if children cooperated for the sake of it and not for the carrot at the end of the stick?